jasonmcbride/Tailwind-CSS-Beginner-Examples/README.md

-Here's the updated README with the link to your blog article:

----

 # Tailwind CSS Beginner Examples

 Welcome to the **Tailwind CSS Beginner Examples** repository!
 This collection of code examples is designed to help you get started with Tailwind CSS, explore its utility-first approach, and create responsive, scalable web designs with ease.